 DUBLIN–KILKENNY–WATERFORD

-Medieval History and Crystal Making Mystery KILKENNY See one of Ireland’s most cosmopolitan yet quaint towns with medieval cobblestones.
-WATERFORD Take a guided tour of the House of Waterford Crystal.
+Medieval History and Crystal Making Mystery Your first destination today is the “Marble City” of Kilkenny where there’s time to enjoy one of Ireland’s most quaint towns or consider a visit to its 800-year-old castle.
+Continue to Waterford, a stronghold founded by Danish Vikings and take a guided tour of the House of Waterford Crystal featuring the mold room and the glassblowing, cutting, and engraving departments to witness the highly skilled master craftsmen at work.
 (B,D) 119 mi / 191 km TOUR HIGHLIGHT LEGENDS & LORE “There once were two cats from Kilkenny.
 Each thought there was one cat too many.”
-Find out why people from Kilkenny are often referred to as “cats” while visiting the medieval town also known as “Marble City”.
+Find out why people from Kilkenny are often referred to as “cats” while visiting the medieval town also known as “Marble City.”

 Day 9